Just Push Play: Critical reception

 Metacritic gave the album 65 out of 100 based on 14 generally favorable reviews.

 For his review of Just Push Play for Allmusic, Stephen Thomas Erlewine said that it was their best-sounding album in the past decade, as well as "tighter, savvier, and better" than anything since their 1989 album Pump, but it was not much compared to Pump and its 1987 predecessor, Permanent Vacation.
 He felt it lacked anything memorable, and the band's "refusal to act their age results in a couple of embarrassing slips into stodginess".

 Darryl Stredan strongly disliked the album, to the point that he considered it proof that Aerosmith should stop making new music.
-Chris Willman of Entertainment Weekly called the album 'good but not great'.
+Chris Willman of Entertainment Weekly called the album "good but not great".
 NME said that while most of the album is not new, it was their first to feature rap metal with songs like "Just Push Play" and "Outta Your Head".

-David Fricke of Rolling Stone said that Just Push Play was the closest Aerosmith had come to a 'great album' since 1976's Rocks, despite the 'weak spots' of the album's power ballads.
+David Fricke of Rolling Stone said that Just Push Play was the closest Aerosmith had come to a "great album" since 1976's Rocks, despite the "weak spots" of the album's power ballads.
 Robert Christgau picked out the album's lead single, "Jaded", as a choice cut.

 The album was nominated for three Grammy Awards in 2001, including Best Rock Album (Just Push Play), Best Rock Performance by a Duo or Group ("Jaded"), and Best Short Form Music Video ("Fly Away from Here").

-Just Push Play debuted at No. 2 within the Billboard 200, selling over 240,000 copies in its first week.